 Building awareness about learning disabilities and the need for early intervention

-We conduct awareness workshops in schools, for teachers and parents.
-The aim is to help in early identification of children with Specific Learning Disabilities and introduce intervention measures in school and at home.
-The class teacher is provided with guidelines and recommendations for classroom adaptations to help the pupil cope with the curriculum.
-We have regular meetings with the class teacher and parents to monitor progress.
-We hope to work along with mainstream schools to help children with dyslexia realize their potential.
+With an aim to spread awareness, workshops in schools are conducted for the teachers and parents by us.
+The aim is to help in early identification of children with Specific Learning Disabilities (SpLD) and introduce intervention measures in mainstream schools and at home.
+The class teacher is provided with guidelines and recommendations for classroom adaptations to help the students cope with the curriculum.
+Regular meetings with the class teacher and parents are organised to monitor progress to help children with dyslexia realise their potential.

-An Individualized Education Program is prepared and implemented, based on the needs of the pupil.
-We have a structured, cumulative, multi-sensory program for developing reading, spelling and writing skills in children and adults with dyslexia is followed stringently by us.
+A structured, cumulative, multi-sensory program for developing reading, spelling and writing skills in children and adults with dyslexia is followed stringently by us.

 Conducting seminars and workshops

-We conduct seminars and conferences.
-Leading academics and researchers from India and abroad are invited to share their experience and the latest developments.
-The objective is to update the community with the latest research and equip them with skills required to deal with students with a ‘specific learning and language difficulty’.
+Seminars, workshops, panel discussions and conferences with leading academicians globally are invited to share their experiences, best practices and the latest developments.
+The objective is to update the community with the latest research and equip them with skills required to deal with children with a ‘specific learning and language difficulty’.

 OUR PROPOSED PROGRAMMES

-We plan to set up a teacher training centre to help conduct and develop training programmes for teachers, aimed at sensitizing and equipping them with skills required to deal with dyslexic children.
+Setting up a training centre to help conduct and develop training programmes for teachers, aimed at sensitisation and remedial solutions is the key area for Kolkata.

-We expect to help mainstream schools set up resource rooms capable of identification, assessment, development and implementation plans for children with special needs and provide inclusive and holistic school education.
+Our focus is on assisting mainstream schools set up resource rooms capable of identification, assessment, development and implementation plans for children with special needs to provide inclusive and holistic school education.

-We hope to enlist the support of the state government and educational boards to make changes in educational laws, choice of subjects, examination concessions and facilities will be our focal point.
+Working for the support of the state government and educational boards to make changes in education laws, choice of subjects, examination concessions and facilities will be our focal point.